 Q&A on Coffee Cocktails and Hangover

-Before you leave, here some additional ideas/help on coffee cocktails and curing a hangover.
+Before you leave, here are some additional ideas/help on coffee cocktails and curing a hangover.

 Which alcohol goes best with coffee?